GrahamCampbell/Laravel-GitHub/README.md

 ##### GitHub Connections

 This option (`'connections'`) is where each of the connections are setup for your application.
 Example configuration has been included, but you may add as many connections as you would like.
-Note that the 4 supported authentication methods are: `"application"`, `"jwt"`, `"password"`, and `"token"`.
+Note that the 5 supported authentication methods are: `"application"`, `"jwt"`, `"none"`, `"password"`, and `"token"`.

 ## Usage